 Homes in warmer cities like Las Vegas are especially well-suited for realizing efficiency gains by installing a heat pump from The Cooling Company.
-Unlike a typical furnace, which uses some type of fossil fuel to create heat, a heat pump uses fossil fuel to pull heat that already exists from the outside into your home.
+A typical furnace uses some type of fossil fuel to create heat.
+While, a heat pump uses fossil fuel to pull heat that already exists from the outside into your home.
 The good news is that the process of moving heat from one place to another is far more efficient than actually creating heat.

-Although heat pumps have a backup heating element for occasions when the temperature drops too low, in a city like Las Vegas, it’s unlikely you’ll use this system that much.
+Heat pumps do have a backup heating element for when the temperature drops too low.
+But in a city like Las Vegas, it’s unlikely you’ll use this system that much.
 Therefore, you can maintain a comfortable home all winter long at a fraction of the cost of a traditional furnace.

 Geothermal Heat Pump

 If you’re looking for an even more efficient method to heat your home, geothermal heating is the way to go.
 Like a typical heat pump, a geothermal heat pump moves heat from one location to another.
 In the case of a geothermal heat pump from The Cooling Company, though, the location that the heat is drawn from is underground.

 Thanks to consistent underground temperatures, a geothermal heat pump proves very reliable.
 It will have plenty of heat to pull into your home, even on the coldest nights.

 The best part is that you can use a geothermal system to efficiently cool your home.
 This means you can enjoy significant energy savings throughout the year.
 And you get to do this all with one high-efficiency system.

 No Space Heaters